trevmon28/DevelopmentDataProductGuide/README.md

 * Apache Open NLP is a [machine learning toolkit for NLP](https://opennlp.apache.org/)
 * Newspaper3K is a [python package for text scraping](https://github.com/codelucas/newspaper)
 * Newsapi is an [API to search news articiles](https://newsapi.org/)
+* Social Wathcer is a [python tool to watch changes in Instragram and Twitter accounts}(https://pypi.org/project/social-watcher/)

 ### Mobile Data